hackclub/solder/src/pages/next-steps.md

 Hack Club has a ton more amazing programs for you to learn + get resources from.

 Here are some of my favourites:
-- OnBoard: make a PCB, get a $100 grant to manufactuer it!
+- [OnBoard](https://hackclub.com/onboard/): make a PCB, get a $100 grant to manufactuer it!
-- Hackpad: make a keyboard, get a grant to build the keyboard!
+- [Hackpad](https://hackpad.hackclub.com/): make a keyboard, get a grant to build the keyboard!
-Find the full list of programs at ysws.hackclub.com!
+- Find the full list of programs [here](https://ysws.hackclub.com/)!

 Was this your first time doing electronics?
-Unsure where to go next?
+Unsure what to build next?

+Here's a fun list of ideas you could make:
-- microcontrollers
+- something with microcontrollers
 - ttl with ic components
 - breaking out bare chips / devboards